LivDevRepeat/playdate_INR/README.md

 🎯 **Primary Goal:** To create a handy tool for individuals to monitor their INR levels more frequently and effectively.
 This is crucial for those of us on blood thinners, as regular monitoring can significantly impact our health and lifestyle.

 🏡 **Secondary Goal:** Utilizing the periods when outdoor activities are restricted (due to health precautions like overly thin blood) as an opportunity to engage in a creative and constructive endeavor.
 Building **INR LOG** not only serves a practical purpose but also transforms challenging times into periods of productivity and innovation.
+I am Bored and can't go out so i do this now.

 ## Installation 🛠️